CsnowyLstar/HoGRC/README.md

 Higher-order Granger reservoir computing

 This repository contains the code for the paper:
-- [(HoGRC) Higher-order Granger reservoir computing: Simultaneously achieving structures inference and accurate prediction of complex dynamics]
+- [Higher-order Granger reservoir computing: Simultaneously achieving structures inference and accurate prediction of complex dynamics]

 In this work, we formulate a new dynamic inference and prediction framework based on reservior computing and Granger causality.
 Our framework can not only accurately infer the higher-order structures of the system, but also significantly outperforms the baseline methods in prediction tasks.